L-U-C-K-Y/claude-code-action/gitlab/README.md

 - Uses conventional commit format
 - Automatically creates MRs with proper metadata

+## Manual Triggering

+The Claude job can be manually triggered from:
+1. **Pipeline page**: Go to CI/CD → Pipelines → Run pipeline → Select `claude` job
+2. **Merge Request**: In the MR pipeline tab, click the play button next to `claude`

+### Auto-detection of Merge Requests

+When manually triggering Claude:
+- If you're on a branch with an open MR, Claude will automatically detect it
+- No need to specify `CI_MERGE_REQUEST_IID` manually
+- The detection works by querying the GitLab API for MRs from the current branch

+To manually specify a target:
+- Add `CI_MERGE_REQUEST_IID` variable when triggering (e.g., value: `123`)
+- Or add `CI_ISSUE_IID` for issues (e.g., value: `456`)

 ## Troubleshooting

 ### Claude doesn't respond to triggers